 Just as there are healthy ways to relieve stress, such as exercise, there are also unhealthy ways to cope with negative feelings.
 For some people, self-injury is a coping mechanism.

-Along with self-injury, some people with bipolar disorder or other mood disorders may be more apt to abuse drugs or alcohol than people without mood disorders.
-Some experts believe that risky behaviors are related to the patient trying to self-soothe unpleasant mood states, particularly if they feel overwhelmed in their ability to cope with distressing emotions.
+Along with self-injury, some people with bipolar and other psychiatric disorders may be more apt to abuse drugs or alcohol than people without mood disorders.
+Some experts believe that risky behaviors are related to the patient trying to self-soothe unpleasant mood states, particularly if they feel overwhelmed by distressing emotions.

 Like drugs and alcohol, self-injury tends not to be an effective way to try to relieve emotional discomfort.
 That's why it's important that people with mood disorders -- especially when traumatic events or abuse have occurred in childhood -- talk with their doctors about effective strategies to help manage emotional distress.